picosonic/js13k-2025/devdiary/diary.md

 Added a basic game-completed screen

 Added level hints when starting each level, introducing the gameplay gradually, shown as popup toast message boxes

+Reduce issues when inputs held between state transitions

+Fixed overlapping RAF when starting new levels issue

+Fixed icon issue on level 6 hint

+Set minimum view time for into/end to 20% of animation - looks like jerky

+Fleshed out congrats screen at end of game